The Tribal Vibe: Workshops - Retreats - Festival

 GUIDELINES & The 6 Practices

-The following guidelines and 6 practices are statements of how we aspire to live and work together at THE TRIBAL VIBE.
+By following the guidelines and 6 practices are statements of how we aspire to live and work together at THE TRIBAL VIBE.

 They are tools for self-transformation, the way we relate to each other and the environment.
 All staff and volunteers agree to follow these guidelines to the best of their ability when they take a position with us here in our business and community.

-The guidelines also serve as a supportive foundation for all people who visit THE TRIBAL VIBE during shorter periods throughout the year during courses and festivals.
-We strive to continuously implement these guidelines and make them come alive throughout the organization.
+The guidelines also serve as a supportive foundation to create a safe and productive space for all people who joins THE TRIBAL VIBE during shorter periods throughout the year during events and festivals.
+We strive to continuously implement these guidelines and make them come alive throughout the organisation.

 • We honor the courage to show vulnerability and strength.